 Additionally, older employees tend not only to commit to their job for a longer period of time but also bring to the table problem-solving, decision-making, time management, and improved communication skills.

 Age discrimination is present in virtually all industries.
-However, as demonstrated above, it is prevalent in the tech industry, affecting older employees’ chances of getting and keeping a job and diminishing their chances of getting promoted.
-However, preventing ageism in the workplace is possible if the right strategies are adopted.
+However, as demonstrated above, age discrimination in IT is prevalent, affecting older employees’ chances of getting and keeping a job and diminishing their chances of getting promoted.
+However, preventing ageism in tech industry is possible if the right strategies are adopted.
 Here are some steps that employers can take:

 Promote multigenerational learning within your business